Institute for Business and Professional Ethics: Wicklander Fellowship

 The Wicklander Fellowship is awarded annually to two full-time DePaul faculty members who demonstrate an interest in applied or professional ethics as these topics relate to their particular field of research.
 Past fellows have included faculty from accountancy, law, philosophy, religious studies, political science, communication and management, among others.

 Patricia H. Werhane Business Ethics Scholarship

-Through the generous gifts from Professor Patricia H. Werhane and many of her colleagues, the Patricia H. Werhane Business Ethics Scholarship awards an annual scholarship to a junior or senior DePaul University student.
+The Patricia H. Werhane Business Ethics Scholarship awards an annual scholarship to a junior or senior DePaul University student.
 This student must have a GPA of 3.0 or higher and must also either be an undergraduate student with a business major (any discipline in the Driehaus College of Business) and a philosophy minor, OR a philosophy major and business minor.
-We hope to provide this award to well-rounded and engaged students.

 B Academics

 IBPE is a co-founder and sponsor of B Academics, an academic professional organization made up of a global community of educators and researchers that provide resources to academics interested in benefit corporations and social enterprises.
 B Academics also hosts annual roundtables, webinars and workshops.
 IBPE Executive Director Summer Brown currently serves as a board member and secretary.